wizardwatch/willow/vms/matrix/README.md

 # Plan: VM-Based Services with a Dedicated Traefik VM

-This document outlines the plan to migrate internet-facing services into virtual machines (VMs), fronted by a dedicated Traefik reverse proxy VM.
-This makes the entire setup host-agnostic and portable.
+This document outlines the plan to migrate internet-facing services into virtual machines (VMs), fronted by Traefik running on the host.
+This keeps services isolated in VMs while routing is centralized on the host.

 ## 1. Guiding Principle